ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/archtics/index.md

 #### NOTES:
 The caller can restrict the data returned by including optional input parameters, like "end_date" and "season_name" and "num_seats", etc.  This will reduce the number of events returned in the response.

-The list of classes in the "hold_classes" output array will be restricted to those Archtics classes for which the caller (uid) has privileges.
+The list of classes in the "hold_classes" output array will be restricted to those Season Tix classes for which the caller (uid) has privileges.

-The list of classes in the "avail_classes" output array will be restricted to those Archtics classes which are available for sale.
+The list of classes in the "avail_classes" output array will be restricted to those Season Tix classes which are available for sale.

-The Archtics Sell Location Rules are not considered for this API call.
+The Season Tix Sell Location Rules are not considered for this API call.

 If start_date is omitted, default start_date is today's date.
 If end_date is omitted, end_date is 90 days after start_date.